microsoft/pxt-adafruit/docs/reference/radio/on-data-received.md

 > Note: This API has been deprecated!
 Use [on data packet received](/reference/radio/on-data-packet-received) instead.

-Run part of a program when the micro:bit receives a [number](/reference/types/number) or [string](/reference/types/string) over ``radio``.
+Run part of a program when the @boardname@ receives a [number](/reference/types/number) or [string](/reference/types/string) over ``radio``.